cloudquery/cloudquery/website/pages/docs/billing-and-usage/spending-limits.md

 ![Setting spending limit](/images/docs/billing-and-usage/spending-limit.png)

- When running a sync, CloudQuery CLI will continously check your current spend and once you reach the limit, the sync will end with an error.
+ When running a sync, CloudQuery CLI will periodically check your current spend and if you reach the limit, the sync will end with an error.